VukGlisovic/gcp/dataproc/examples/letter_statistics/readme.md

     --project='[YOUR_PROJECT]'
 ```

+Wait till the cluster has completely started up.
 Then finally submit your job.
 Script parameter are passed on after the double
 hyphen:
 ```bash
 gcloud dataproc jobs submit pyspark 'gs://[YOUR_BUCKET]/[YOUR_FOLDER]/calculate_letter_statistics.py' \